tkn-tub/bioelectrodynamics/README.md

 - `b`: Array of doubles for the accumulation (positive) or depletion (negative) of the corresponding metabolites.
 The value of '0' Indicates no concentration change.
 - `csense`: List of indicators whether the `b` vector is a lower bound ('G'), upper bound ('L'), or hard constraint 'E' for the metabolites.
 It is a cell array of char.
-- `c`: Array of double to define the linear objective.
+- `c`: Array of doubles to define the linear objective.
-- `osenseStr`: The objective sense either 'max' for maximisation or 'min' for minimisation.
+- `osenseStr`: The objective sense, either 'max' for maximization or 'min' for minimization.

 Related to gene description: